irio2022-sos-alert/alertmanager/README.md

 When deploying for the first time there are a few caveats:

 - We cannot deduce endpoints of each service before they are deployed for the first time.
-  Hence, we will need to update those values after reading those endpoints.
+  Hence, we will need to update those values after first failed deployment.
 - We have to set necessary secrets/env variables for each service.
 Next revisions will inherit those variables, so it is only one time hassle.

 ```bash